victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 This solution accelerator enables customers with large amounts of conversational data to improve decision-making by leveraging intelligence to uncover insights, relationships, and patterns from customer interactions.
 It empowers users to gain valuable knowledge and drive targeted business impact.

-This solution accelerator leverages Azure AI Foundry, AI Content Understanding, Azure OpenAI,and Azure Search to transform large volumes of conversational data into actionable insights through topic modeling, key phrase extraction, speech-to-text transcription, and interactive chat experiences.
+It leverages Azure AI Foundry, AI Content Understanding, Azure OpenAI, and Azure AI Search to transform large volumes of conversational data into actionable insights through topic modeling, key phrase extraction, speech-to-text transcription, and interactive chat experiences.

 ### Technical key features